acreyes/parthenon/doc/sphinx/src/par_for.rst

      - Flattens all of the loops into a single ``Kokkos::RangePolicy``
    * - ``loop_pattern_simdfor_tag``
      - Maps to two C-style loops.
-The innermost gets decorated with a ``#pragma omp simd`` and the remaining loops are flattened into a single C-style for looop.
+The innermost gets decorated with a ``#pragma omp simd`` and the remaining loops are flattened into a single C-style for loop.
 Only supported on CPU.
    * - ``loop_pattern_mdrange_tag``
      - Maps all the loop bounds onto a ``Kokkos::MDRangePolicy``
    * - ``LoopPatternTeamThreadVec<Nt, Nv>()``